 The Hobbit, by J.R.R.
 Tolkien, is one of my favorite books.
 I’ve read or listened to it several times, and the tale always strikes a new chord with me (which is why you should re-read books).
 The past couple of times, both as a reader and listener, a myriad of quotes have jumped out at me, leaving me to think about their application in writing, business, friendship, trust, and bravery.

-Since The Hobbit film is being released today, and millions of fans return to Middle-Earth, I wanted to share 12 of my favorite quotes and lessons with you.
+As The Hobbit films are released today, and millions of fans return to Middle-Earth, I wanted to share 12 of my favorite quotes and lessons with you.
 I hope they speak to you as well.

 Home is now behind you, the world is ahead! – Gandalf